-The Stream Layer output allows you to write output features to a new stream layer.
-A new stream layer will be created upon saving this output.
-Once created, the stream layer will be available for use in Analytics for IoT and in your ArcGIS Online organization for use in web maps, applications, and more.
+The Stream Layer output in ArcGIS Velocity allows you to write output features to a new stream layer.
+A new stream layer is created when the output is saved.
+Once created, you can use the stream layer in ArcGIS Velocity and in your ArcGIS Online organization for use in web maps, applications, and so on.

-- You manage a variety of stationary assets, however their attribute values frequently update.
-You can configure a Stream Layer output and select a related feature layer and join field so that your resulting sensor observations have both attributes and geometry.
+- You manage a variety of stationary assets with attribute values that frequently update.
+You can configure a Stream Layer output, select a related feature layer, and join field so that the resulting sensor observations have both attributes and geometry.

-- You have configured a feed and a real-time analytic to process events as they occur.
-You only want to visualize the latest state of your features as identified by the Track ID.
+- You configured a feed and a real-time analytic to process events as they occur.
+You only want to visualize the latest state of the features as identified by the Track ID.

-- If a related feature layer and join field are chosen, outgoing event data can only be visualized in a map if the event data matches the feature in the related feature layer.
-For example, if you choose a join field of SensorID on the related feature layer, you would also need a SensorID field in the event data's output schema.
+- If you include a related feature layer and join field, the related join field must also exist in the outgoing data schema.
+Outgoing data to the stream layer can only be visualized in an ArcGIS Online web map if the field names and values are identical.
+For example, if you choose a SensorID join field on the related feature layer, you also must have a SensorID field in the outgoing data's schema.

 - Configuring a feature layer to keep the latest observation for each Track ID is optional.
-If configured, it will save the most recent observations in a companion feature layer.
-When the stream layer is added to a web map, the features in the feature layer will be displayed until new features arrive on the stream layer.
+If configured, the most recent observations are saved in a companion feature layer.
+When the stream layer is added to a web map, the features in the feature layer display until new features arrive on the stream layer.

 The name of the new stream layer.